connorcrowe/to-lulc-aiml/README.md

 | **Model** | U-Net CNN |
 | **Validation Accuracy** | ~0.7 |
 | **Dice Coefficient (Val)** | ~0.6 |
-| **Observations** | Best performance overall.
-Identifiable roadway pattern, even in some shadowed areas.
+| **Observations** | Identifiable roadway pattern, even in some shadowed areas.
 Vegetation predicted accurately.
-Most pavement footpaths predicted accurately.
+Pavement footpaths predicted accurately.
 Sidewalk network (as pavement class) in reasonable shape in some places.
 Building footprints generally shaped correctly, although some shadows do interfere, and buildings are not instance segmented.

 ## Results
+### Large Area Predicted by U-Net Model
+With tweaks like improving the resolution of the input imagery, and providing more training data in trouble spots like parks and shadowed areas, the model improved.
+- Roads were mapped in an identifiable and connected network, even in some shadowed areas
+- Vegetation was classified accurately
+- Sidewalk network partially identified
+- Pathway network in parks reasonably identified
+- Shadows and building edges proved persistent challenges

+On a large aerial, the segmentation result produces an identifiable roadway network even in shadows.
+Parks and vegetation are predicted accurately.
+This means that further refinement of the model could unlock its use in transportation mapping, impervious surface mapping/change detection, and other important applications.
 | Input Aerial |Predicted |
 |-|-|
 | ![](/results/input_2.jpg) | ![](/results/3_unet.jpg) |
 | **Resolution:** 9216 x 9126 px | **Light Green:** Vegetation, **Orange:** Building, **Dark Green:** Road, **Grey:** Pavement |

-**Key Observations**
+The project demonstrates how iterative experimentation and model refinement can significantly improve LULC classification.
+It highlights the importance in improving both model architecture and input data quality in geospatial machine learning.

+With more time and resources, this could be experimented with further:
+- Investigating dropout layers
+- Higher input resolution (blocked by memory limits, for now)
+- Higher output prediction (blocked by memory limits, for now)
+- Adding classes (bare soil, water, construction, etc.)
+- Striving for specific instance segmentation (building footprint, crosswalk, etc.)

 ## Data Sources
 - Aerial Imagery (for training and prediction): [Toronto Aerial Imagery GIS Map Server](https://gis.toronto.ca/arcgis/rest/services/basemap/cot_ortho/MapServer), imagery taken 2019